to go to our page on Doherty combiners

 Also, the isolation between each amplifier is not equal.

 type of design is also not for the faint of heart, however, it offers

 often suffer from poor isolation, and they can have tricky line

-This image came from US patent
+Unrelated to CAP's solution, this image came from US patent

 5,214,394, High-efficiency, bi-directional spatial power combiner